While some have found it harder to stay active during lockdowns, many have found a renewed appreciation for being healthy and fit by exercising.

 Given that staying at home has its perks, it is not always inspiring to keep moving.
 However, there are plenty of ways to increase that heart rate even when you are stuck at home.

 One of the easiest exercises while working at home is to stand up while working.
 You can even opt to purchase a standing desk to make things smoother for you!

 • Clean the house.

-Hitting two birds with one stone, you can exercise by tidying up your home.
-Scrubbing the kitchen floor or vacuuming that old carpet that has gathered dust over the years, are just a few moves that are bound to work up a sweat.
+You can exercise by tidying up your home.
+Scrubbing the kitchen floor and vacuuming that old carpet are moves that are bound to work up a sweat.

 • Home workouts/ Youtube workouts.